receptron/SlashGPT/README.md

     - ALCHEMY_API_KEY: required to use "web3" agent.
     - WEBPILOT_UID: required to use "webpilot" agent (any unique UUID is fine)
     - REPLICATE_API_TOKEN: required to use "llama2" model.
+    - CODEBOX_API_KEY: set this to "local" to use CodeBox's LocalBox instead of IPython

 ## Execution